 One root cause for having a nonprofit culture of board inexperience is that often there are too few directors who have served on other for-profit or nonprofit boards and know how to be role models for newer recruits.
-Also, normally serving one or two terms, lasting three years, some experienced nonprofit directors may not be motivated to serve in this role because there are no financial incentives offered.
-However, as demonstrated in the Penn State debacle, a director’s reputational risks can be substantial.
+Also, normally serving one or two terms, lasting three years, some experienced nonprofit board members may not be motivated to serve in this role because there are no financial incentives offered.
+However, as demonstrated in the Penn State debacle, a director’s repetitional risks can be substantial.
 How a board evaluates and improves its organizational talent pool is critical to performance.
 Miles characterizes the optimal board as composed of ” … directors who are active in their roles engaging individually and collectively (to engage with) other directors and (overview) management.”
 It is a tall order in today’s nonprofit environment.

 For-profit organizations or nonprofit organizations, in my opinion, have five identical basic board guidelines.
 For Deloitte Partners, a worldwide accounting and financial advisory firm, these constitute board responsibilities that can’t be delegated to management.
 The board has responsibilities to have: a viable governance structure, annual assessments of (board and) organizational performance, driven strategic planning, improved management talent and assured organizational integrity.